 Note that in the previous approach, we have duplicates in the dictionary components.
-An alternative strategy would be to create a canonical partition of terms instead of triples, and create separate dictionaries $D'S \in \mathcal{D}'$ for each non-empty term-subset, respectively.
-Figure 8.9 shows the canonical partition of terms in our running example: as can be seen, the original dictionary is split into five non-empty terms-subsets corresponding to the dictionaries $D'{123}$ (terms shared in all three graphs), $D'{23}$ (terms shared in graphs $G_2$ and $G_3$ that are not in $D'{123}$ ) and $D'1$ , $D'2$ , $D'3$ (terms in either $G_1$ , $G_2$ or $G_3$ resp. and are not shared between graphs).
-This partition can be computed efficiently, thanks to the HDT dictionary D of the full graph G, which we assume to be available.
-To do so, we keep an auxiliary bitsequence per graph $G_i$ (see Figure 8.9,
+An alternative strategy would be to create a canonical partition of terms instead of triples, and create separate dictionaries $D'S \in \mathcal{D}'$ for each non-empty term-subset,4 respectively.
+Figure 11.9 shows the canonical partition of terms in our running example: as can be seen, the original dictionary is split into five non-empty terms-subsets corresponding to the dictionaries D'{123} (terms shared in all three graphs), D'{23} (terms shared in graphs G_2 and G_3 that are not in D'{123}) and D'1, D'2, D'3 (terms in either G_1, G_2 or G_3 resp. and are not shared between graphs).
+This partition can be computed efficiently, thanks to the HDT dictionary D of the full graph G, which we assume to be available5.
+To do so, we keep6 an auxiliary bitsequence per graph G_i (see

-&lt;sup>6This auxiliary structure is maintained just at compression time and it is not shipped with the encrypted information.
+6This auxiliary structure is maintained just at compression time and it is not shipped with the encrypted information.

-&lt;sup>4Again, here $S \in 2^{1,...,n}$ represents an index set.
+4Again, here $S \in 2^{1,...,n}$ represents an index set.

-&lt;sup>5All HDTcrypt strategies are evaluated from an existing full graph G. Our evaluation in Fernandez et al. [44] also reports the time to create the HDT representation of the full graph G top left), each of size terms(D).
-Then, we iterate through triples in each graph $G_i$ and, for each term, we search its ID in D, marking such position with a 1-bit in the bitsequence of $G_i$ .
+5All HDT{crypt} strategies are evaluated from an existing full graph G. Our evaluation in Fernandez et al. [43] also reports the time to create the HDT representation of the full graph G

+Figure 11.9, top left), each of size terms(D).
+Then, we iterate through triples in each graph G_i and, for each term, we search its ID in D, marking such position with a 1-bit in the bitsequence of G_i .
 Finally, the dictionaries of the subsets can be created by inspecting the combinations of 1-bits in the bitsequences: terms in $D'{xy\cdots z}$ will be those with a 1-bit in the bitsequences of graphs $xy \cdots z$ and 0-bits in other graphs.
-For instance, in Figure 8.9, $D'{123}$ is constituted only by ex:alice, because it is the only term with three 1-bits in the bitsequences of $G_1$ , $G_2$ and $G_3$ .
-In contrast, ex:Project1 will be part of $D'1$ as it has a 1-bit only in the bitsequence of $G_1$ .
+For instance, in Figure 11.9, D'{123} is constituted only by ex:alice, because it is the only term with three 1-bits in the bitsequences of G_1 , G_2 and G_3 .
+In contrast, ex:Project1 will be part of D'1 as it has a 1-bit only in the bitsequence of G_1 .

-The number of triple components in this approach are as in HDTcrypt-A, one per graph $G_i$ .
-However, they are constructed slightly differently as, in this case, we have a canonical partition of terms and one user will just receive the dictionaries corresponding to subsets that correspond to terms in the graph $G_i$ that they have been granted access to.
-In other words, the IDs used in each $T_i$ should unambiguously correspond to terms, but these terms may be distributed across several dictionaries.
-Thus, we encode triples with a D-union (see Section 8.3.3) of the $D'S$ such that $i \in S$ .
-That is, for each $G_i$ we construct $T_i = T(G_i, (\bigcup{i \in S} D'S))$ , and add the respective pairs $(D'S, T_i)$ in R.
+The number of triple components in this approach are as in HDT{crypt-A}, one per graph G_i .
+However, they are constructed slightly differently as, in this case, we have a canonical partition of terms and one user will just receive the dictionaries corresponding to subsets that correspond to terms in the graph G_i that they have been granted access to.
+In other words, the IDs used in each T_i should unambiguously correspond to terms, but these terms may be distributed across several dictionaries.7 Thus, we encode triples with a D-union (see Section 11.3.3) of the D'S such that $i \in S$.
+That is, for each G_i we construct $T_i = T(G_i, (\bigcup{i \in S} D'S))$, and add the respective pairs (D'S, T_i) in R.